 When baking the pecans, keep an eye on the nuts as they may be done sooner, depending on the strength of your oven.
 Make sure you transfer them to a clean sheet of wax paper or parchment paper immediately after or else they will stick to the paper it baked on.
 The last thing you want to do is have to peel parchment paper off of sugared pecans.

 Although this is a steak salad, you can substitute the meat for chicken, pork, shrimp, or even tempeh.
 You can also choose a different cut of steak if rib-eye is not for you.
 Since it’s chillier outside, cook the steaks on the stove instead or on a grill pan.

 Plate the salads and enjoy!
 You can also prepare the ingredients and throw the salad together later in the week.
 I absolutely loved the flavors of the salad.
-The cinnamon chile spices were evident throughout the entire salad from the squash, to the pecans to the steak.
-Although all the spices are similar, every ingredient still contributed a different flavor element and texture.
-All the ingredients taste wonderful separately so paired together, they sing a harmony.
+The cinnamon chile spices were evident throughout the entire salad from the squash to the pecans to the steak.
+Although all the spices are similar, every ingredient still contributed to a different flavor element and texture.
+All the ingredients taste wonderful separately so paired together, they sing harmony.
 I will definitely be revisiting this salad many times throughout the season.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.